eiffel-community/eiffel-intelligence/wiki/step-by-step-subscription-notification.md

-# Step By Step Subscription Notification
+# Step by Step Subscription Notification

 Suppose a subscription is created (as shown below) by a user and then that is stored in the subscription database.
 Read more about the [subscription REST API](subscription-API.md)